jetsonai11/Udacity-RL-Project-Continuous-Control/README.md

 ### Instructions

 Follow the instructions in `Continuous_Control.ipynb` to get started with training your own agent!
+Inside the folder, a pre-trained set of weights for each the actor network and the critic network had already been saved as `solved_actor_checkpoint.pth` and `solved_critic_checkpoint.pth`.
+Simply follow the code to load in the weights and watch the agent perform if you don't want to spend time training the agent.
+Feel free to make edits to my code to improve the agent's performance!

 ### (Optional) Challenge: Crawler Environment